tryoxiss/11ty-test/src/specs/bonfire/recent.md

 - **Privacy**: All content should be encrypted and sent through secure channels.
 It is considered incorrect to send unencrypted data with the exception of pre-written public HTML pages.
 - **Prevent Consolidation**: We don't want this to end up like email, where you *can* self host and join a smaller provider, but good luck with all the limitations in place.

+Other, smaller goals are to make it extensible so at no point will there ever be breaking changes (No "bonfire 2.0").
+While we cannot guarantee this, a finished 1.0 spec should be backwards compatible for at least the next 30 years, while still being able to add support for new features.

 ## Conventions followed

-- Variables and XML Objects will be denoted in snake case.
-Variables in code which remain constant should be all capitalised.
+- Variables and XML Objects will be denoted in snake case. (`variable_name`)
+- Variables in code which remain constant should be all capitalised. (`VARIABLE_NAME`)

 ## Objects

 ### Accounts

 An account is an object that represents a `person` in nature.
-Its XML Object is as follows:
+Its XML Object is as follows.
+It also contains the defult values for privacy.
+Anything that does not have a `visibility` field cannot have its visibility edited.

 ```xml
 <account type="person">